meixingc/project_2_prompt/README.md

 You will be working individually for this project, but we will offer office hours and support via the issue queue throughout the project.

-For this project, you **must** submit your idea to your squad leader in the form of a [project proposal](#pre-project-deliverable-required) by **Thisday November 3rd 9am** and the Final Product is due **Thursday November 10th 9am** at which time each student will present their project for ~10 minutes.
+For this project, you **must** submit your idea to your squad leader in the form of a [project proposal](#pre-project-deliverable-required) by **Thursday November 3rd 9am** and the Final Product is due **Thursday November 10th 9am** at which time each student will present their project for ~10 minutes.

 ## Requirements